Monuments of Kosovo: Bridges

-Vojinovića Bridge is the oldest bridge in Kosovo.
-It is located in the north-west side of Vučitrn along the Pristina-Kosovska Mitrovica route.
+Stone Bridge is the oldest bridge in Kosovo.
+It is located in the north-west side of Vushtrri along the Pristina-Mitrovica route.
 This route used to be an old track that connected Skopje and Raguza, thus connecting Kosovo to the Adriatic Sea.
-While being directly connected to the city center of Vučitrn, it played an important role of the city development during the 14th and 15th century.
+While being directly connected to the city center of Vushtrri, it played an important role of the city development during the 14th and 15th century.
 It was built over the Sitnica River, but since the 20th century it has remained on the dry ground because of river flow change.
 Since then it was used as an informal meeting point of the citizens, while today it is isolated and claimed as a specially protected area by the Ahtisari plan and has a status number 859/49.
 The Bridge is unique of its alternative red and white voussoirs.
 Its exact date of built is not known.
 Mr. Izet Miftari claims that the bridge was built during the Roman period or antiquity in the 2nd century.
-While according to professor Hilmi Saraçi, it was built during the economic growth of the Dardanian state of Illyria in the 5th century (article “Ancientness, designation, cultural, historical and archaeological heritage of the city of Vučitrn”).
+While according to professor Hilmi Saraçi, it was built during the economic growth of the Dardanian state of Illyria in the 5th century (article “Ancientness, designation, cultural, historical and archaeological heritage of the city of Vushtrri”).
 Serbian historians claim that the bridge was built at the end of the 14th century.
 The 135 m and 10.5 m bridge is asymmetrical and is composed of nine arches.
 The five pointed middle arches were built during the early medieval, Byzantine era, while the four semi-circular others during the Ottoman period.